 Source: Adapted from Notteboom, T. and J-P Rodrigue (2005) “Port Regionalization: Towards a New Phase in Port Development”, Maritime Policy and Management, Vol. 32, No. 3, pp. 297-313.

-The development of inland terminals is not sufficient to ensure an efficient port regionalization and inland distribution.
+Developing inland terminals is insufficient to ensure efficient port regionalization and inland distribution.
 Infrastructures servicing freight are required inland, a function assumed by distribution centers where vast quantities of freight are processed.
 The setting up of this logistical system can take place in four phases.

-Phase 4 in the model introduces the regionalization of port activity and a regional load center network formation.
+- Phase 4.
+Regionalization of port activity and the formation of a regional load center network.
 A logistics pole performs well if an efficient regional load center network is in place to support cargo linkages in and between logistics zones.
-In the regionalization phase, the interaction between seaports and inland ports and terminals leads to developing a large logistics pole consisting of several logistics zones.
+In the regionalization phase, the interaction between seaports and inland ports and terminals leads to the development of a large logistics pole consisting of several logistics zones.
 Scale effects ensure high productivity from intermodalism, and the synchronization of goods flows with the logistics of shippers.
 Seaports are the central nodes driving the dynamics in a large logistics pole, but they simultaneously rely on inland ports to remain competitive.

 The process is dynamic as the imbalanced development of inland terminals, and corridors may move bottlenecks from the load center ports to corridors and inland centers.
 Given this constraint, logistics service providers might consider relocating their logistics sites from saturated areas to new locations.
 Spatial relocation patterns may change the relative importance and internal spatial configuration of logistics poles.